jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 >        (Baha'u'llah, The Summons of the Lord of Hosts, p.
 46)

-Pride is known conventionally as The Deadliest Mortal Sin, but if that's the case, the newspapers of today reek of the sin, being as the headlines are constantly flogging the doings of self-important entertainers, business tycoons, and entertainer-business-tycoons.
+Pride is known conventionally as The Deadliest Mortal Sin, but if that's the case, the newspapers of today reek of sin, being as the headlines are constantly flogging the doings of self-important entertainers, business tycoons, and entertainer-business-tycoons.
 Notably, if one wanted to read _actual news_, you'd do well to ignore those headlines and read the remaining five percent of the